 Figure 2: A UMAP projection of global kinship system diversity for Parent and Parent’s Siblings, Siblings, and Siblings and Cousins.
 Underlying the plot are a tessellation of grey hexagons, which show the distribution of languages across the whole database.
 The shade of the hexagon indicates the density of languages (darker shades indicates more languages).
 White circles show the distribution of languages within the given grouping.
 The green convex hull shows the totality of the space covered by language groupings.

 Figure 2 provides us with a visualisation of global kinship terminology diversity, and of how languages from different groupings (white circles) are distributed across the observed possibility space.
 Although there are some clusters within the Papuan systems, the languages are still scattered widely across the observed space.
-In Parents and Parent’s siblings, Papuan languages cover approximately 74% of the space, comparable to the dispersal in Pama-Nyungan (75%).
-Meanwhile, Austronesian languages cover almost the entire space (91%), whereas Indo-European languages only cover around half (53%).
-Papuan sibling dispersal covers a large portion of the space (96%), slightly more than Austronesian (92%).
-Pama-Nyungan only covers around half the observed sibling space (52%), while Indo-European again shows the lowest level of coverage at 30%.
-Expanding the sibling category to include cousins creates a much larger theoretical and observed possibility space, and consequently reduces the diversity seen in Papuan languages (55%), comparable to Pama-Nyungan languages (55%).
-Here, against expectations, Indo-European languages cover a large proportion of the sibling and cousin space (69%).
-However, coverage across this space is sparse, meaning the high functional score could be attributed to a few languages containing unusual patterns, rather than a language family maintaining high diversity.
-If we consider the range of Indo-European languages, in Europe but also through Asia, the extent of cousin diversity makes sense.
-In Western Europe (English, French) it is common to see a lineal pattern, separating lineal relatives (mother, father) from collateral relatives (parent’s siblings, cousins), but in Indo-European languages east of Europe, we observe more diversity in cousin organisation as a result of a higher prevalence of cross-cousin marriage (Schulz et al., 2019).
-Finally, Austronesian sibling and cousin terminology, again, covers a large portion of the space (90%).
+In Parents and Parent’s siblings, Papuan languages cover approximately 73% of the space, much more diversity than seen in the neighbouring Pama-Nyungan languages (54%).
+Meanwhile, Austronesian languages cover almost the entire space (86%), whereas Indo-European languages only cover 15%.
+Papuan sibling dispersal covers a large portion of the space (91%), slightly less than Austronesian (95%).
+Pama-Nyungan only covers around one-third of the observed sibling space (34%), while Indo-European again shows the lowest level of coverage at 22%.
+Expanding the sibling category to include cousins creates a much larger theoretical and observed possibility space, and consequently reduces the diversity seen in Papuan languages (69%), again larger than neighbouring Pama-Nyungan languages (45%).
+Compared to other kin subsets, Indo-European languages show the most diversity in cousin term (28%), but still the lowest level of diversity between language groups.
+Finally, Austronesian sibling and cousin terminology, again, covers a large portion of the space (92%).

 This method shows that Papuan kinship is more diverse than Indo-European (hardly surprising, given that we are comparing 36 clades to one), but has similar levels of dispersal to Austronesian and Pama-Nyungan.
 Since Austronesian and Pama-Nyungan are clearly defined language families while ‘Papuan’ contains many unrelated language families, this is a somewhat surprising result.
 We are far from understanding the causes of this.
 One possibility is that, in the realm of kinship, Austronesian in particular has in its vast parcourse, and contacts with a host of other families (Sino-Tibetan in Hainan, Austroasiatic and Miao-Yao in Mainland Southeast Asia, Bantu in Madagascar, plus numerous Papuan lineages) adapted many of its kinship systems through interactions and intermarriage with local groups, making its kinship systems much more diverse than some other aspects of its structure.
 And of course we have sampled just over a third of the Papuan maximal clades in Kinbank, so more thorough coverage of these is likely to produce a burgeoning of dispersal.